ZornLab/Mona/README.md

 # Mona - Single Cell Data Explorer

-Mona is an R package/Shiny application for single-cell data visualization, with the goal of allowing anyone to explore their data.
+Mona is an R package/Shiny application for single-cell data visualization (including RNA, spatial, ATAC, etc.), with the goal of allowing anyone to explore their data.
 It is built around three central ideas:

 Ease - Focus on the most important plots and options, quickly load and view large datasets, provide functions to automate data processing